shoheiyokoyama/LLDB-Debugging/swift/README.md

 # The REPL and Debugger in Swift

 The LLDB debugger supports the Swift programming language & REPL.
-You can launch the LLVM debugger (LLDB) with swift compiler by using the xcrun command.
+You can launch the LLVM debugger (LLDB) with swift compiler by using the xcrun and swiftc commands.

 ### [REPL and Debugger](https://swift.org/lldb/#why-combine-the-repl-and-debugger)